 - The 31-inch straight handle design offers efficient power per swing.

-- The axe comes with a full-grain leather sheath and an “axe book” for proper handling and care.
+- The axe has a full-grain leather sheath and an “axe book” for proper handling and care.

 - The Gransfors Bruks American felling axe is a premium tool with a premium price tag.

-- The straight handle design, while efficient for power per swing, does not provide the flexibility of use that curved handles offer.
+- While efficient for power per swing, the straight handle design does not provide the flexibility of use that curved handles offer.

 2. Council Tool Dayton Pattern Felling Axe